 The Carnot Prize is named in memory of French scientist Sadi Carnot, who in 1824 published Reflections on the Motive Power of Fire, which is recognized as the first statement of what is now known as the second law of thermodynamics.
 Carnot recognized that the power of the steam engine would produce a great revolution in human development.
 The Carnot Prize is intended to honor those leading revolutions in energy policy to further progress and prosperity.

-The Kleinman Center for Energy Policy operates within the School of Design at the University of Pennsylvania.
+The Kleinman Center for Energy Policy operates within the University of Pennsylvania Stuart Weitzman School of Design.
 Its mission is to create the conditions for policy innovation that support a just and efficient transition to sustainable energy.

-The mission of the University of Pennsylvania School of Design is to prepare students to address complex sociocultural and environmental issues through thoughtful inquiry, creative expression, and innovation.
+The mission of the Weitzman School is to prepare students to address complex sociocultural and environmental issues through thoughtful inquiry, creative expression, and innovation.
 As a diverse community of scholars and practitioners, we are committed to advancing the public good—locally, nationally, and globally—through art, design, planning, and preservation.

 Director of Communications